 Considering these gaps, the present investigation was undertaken during 2022–23 at the All India Coordinated Research Project (AICRP) on Arid Zone Fruits, Department of Horticulture, Jawaharlal Nehru Krishi Vishwa Vidyalaya (JNKVV), Jabalpur.
-The study aimed (i) to evaluate the growth performance of four Jamun cultivars (Goma Priyanka, AJG-85, CISH-J-42 and CISH-J-37) under central Indian conditions, (ii) to assess their yield and fruit quality traits, and (iii) to identify the most promising cultivar for commercial cultivation and varietal recommendation in the Satpura–Kymore Plateau Agro-ecological Zone.
+The study aimed (i) to evaluate the growth performance of four Jamun cultivars (Goma Priyanka, AJG-85, CISH-J-42 and CISH-J-37) under central Indian conditions, (ii) to assess their yield and fruit quality traits and (iii) to identify the most promising cultivar for commercial cultivation and varietal recommendation in the Satpura–Kymore Plateau Agro-ecological Zone.
 The outcomes are expected to aid in the promotion of Jamun as a profitable and climate-resilient fruit crop suitable for semi-tropical regions of central India.

 MATERIALS AND METHODS

 The study titled “growth, yield and quality assessment of Jamun (Syzygium cumini L. Skeels) cultivars in the satpura hills and kymore plateau agro-ecological zone of Central India” was carried out during 2022–23 at the All India Coordinated Research Project (AICRP) on Arid Zone Fruits, Department of Horticulture, Jawaharlal Nehru Krishi Vishwa Vidyalaya (JNKVV), Jabalpur.
-The experimental orchard is located at 23°10′ N latitude and 79°57′ E longitude at an elevation of approximately 411 m above mean sea level, representing Zone IV (Satpura Hills–Kymore Plateau) of Madhya Pradesh; the site experiences a semi-tropical climate with hot summers, concentrated monsoon rains and mild winters (average annual rainfall ~1,100–1,200 mm) and seasonal maximum and minimum temperatures ranging broadly from about 7°C to 42°C. Meteorological parameters (daily maximum and minimum temperature, rainfall and relative humidity) recorded during the experimental period were obtained from the Agrometeorological Observatory, Department of Physics and Agrometeorology, JNKVV, Jabalpur, and were used to interpret cultivar responses under the prevailing agro-climatic regime.
+The experimental orchard is located at 23°10′ N latitude and 79°57′ E longitude at an elevation of approximately 411 m above mean sea level, representing Zone IV (Satpura Hills–Kymore Plateau) of Madhya Pradesh; the site experiences a semi-tropical climate with hot summers, concentrated monsoon rains and mild winters (average annual rainfall ~1,100–1,200 mm) and seasonal maximum and minimum temperatures ranging broadly from about 7°C to 42°C. Meteorological parameters (daily maximum and minimum temperature, rainfall and relative humidity) recorded during the experimental period were obtained from the Agrometeorological Observatory, Department of Physics and Agrometeorology, JNKVV, Jabalpur and were used to interpret cultivar responses under the prevailing agro-climatic regime.

 The experimental soil at the site is classified as a medium black Vertisol, well drained and of moderate fertility.
-Baseline soil properties determined before the experiment indicated a pH of 6.8–7.4, organic carbon approximately 0.55%, and available macronutrients (N, P2O5 and K2O) in the ranges of ~280, 18 and 310 kg ha−1 respectively.
+Baseline soil properties determined before the experiment indicated a pH of 6.8–7.4, organic carbon approximately 0.55% and available macronutrients (N, P2O5 and K2O) in the ranges of ~280, 18 and 310 kg ha−1 respectively.
 These pedo-chemical measurements guided the nutritional management applied uniformly across all experimental trees.

 Plant material comprised four commercially and institutionally recommended Jamun cultivars — Goma Priyanka, AJG-85, CISH-J-42 and CISH-J-37 — selected on the basis of prior reports of contrasting vigour, yield potential and fruit quality.
 The trial utilized existing grafted trees planted during 2011–2015 on local rootstock; trees used in the study were of comparable age and maintained under uniform orchard conditions to minimise non-genotypic variation.
 The experiment was arranged as a randomized block design (RBD) with four treatments (cultivars) and five replications; each experimental unit was a single tree (single-plant plot), giving a total of 20 experimental units.
 Trees were spaced at 8 × 8 m to permit unrestricted canopy development and standard orchard operations.